baburerdem/Api-TRACE/README.md

 	- `fps` : fps of the experiment video.
 	- `SamplingRate` : Downsample the data.
 Data points in the plots are determined according to this variable.

-4. Run the R script.
+4. Run the R markdown (.Rmd) script.

 Files:
 - {ExperimentVideoName}_Shock.txt : Input data, which is created by Shocked Bee Detector (Python code), indicating whether bees are shocked or not.